vvv-school/tutorial_event-handling/README.md

 - ADDRESSEVENT (AE)  - adds coordinates (x, y), channel (left, right) and polarity (on, off)

-In code we wrap the events using shared pointers to avoid excessive memory allocation as events are passed around a module. (i.e. the allocate once principle in the first days lecture).
+In code we wrap the events using shared pointers to avoid excessive memory allocation as events are passed around a module.
+In many applications we don't know exactly for how long we need to keep an event and how often we might need to use it for processing; we don't have a frame for which we know we can compute all pixels together.
+Shared pointers simplifies the handling of memory.
+It also follows the allocate once principle mentioned in the first day's lecture.
 We reference events as:

 ```javascript
 event<vEvent>    //can represent any type of event